cmry/cmry.github.io/_posts/2016-04-11-serialize.md

 <class 'numpy.float64'> float64 <class 'numpy.float64'>
 ```

-So, we actually need a couple of functions that can `serialize` and entire
+So, we actually need a couple of functions that can `serialize` an entire
 dictionary with python and `numpy` objects, and then `deserialize` when we need
 it again.
 I was very much helped by [Chris Wagner's blog](http://robotfantastic.org/serializing-python-data-to-json-some-edge-cases.html), who already
 provides quite a big code snippet that does exactly this.
 I inserted the